jieyinybl/enron-fraud-detection/README.md

 - `CodeStyle`

 ## Question 1:
 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?
+Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

 The dataset includes Enron employees’ email data and financial data.
 The project applies machine learning algorithm to discover patterns in the data in order to detect fraud.
 The dataset contains in total 146 data points, namely 146 employees data.
 The features in the dataset can be grouped into three categories: Financial features, Email features and POI label.